78 Super Awesome Hobbies to Pick Up in Your 20S

 32. Online classes

 We should learn throughout our lives.
-Reading is a wonderful hobby that promotes learning, but online courses offer a variety of learning methods (videos, reading, discussion) as well as the ability to track your progress with quizzes and assignments.
+Reading is a wonderful hobby that promotes learning, but online courses offer a variety of learning methods (videos, reading, and discussion) as well as the ability to track your progress with quizzes and assignments.

 Experts in their fields can answer your questions and assist you in the event of a problem.
 The best part is that, in most cases, this hobby is completely free.